syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 ---
 layout: post
-title: Resource in MAUI Scheduler control | Syncfusion
+title: Resource View in MAUI Scheduler Control | Syncfusion
-description: Learn here all about Resource view feature of Syncfusion .NET MAUI SfSchedler(SfScheduler) in day, week and workweek of timeline views and more.
+description: Learn here all about resource view feature of Syncfusion .NET MAUI SfSchedler(SfScheduler) in day, week and workweek of timeline views and more.
 platform: Maui
 control: SfScheduler
 documentation: ug
 ---

-# Resource view in .NET MAUI Scheduler (SfScheduler)
+# Resource View in .NET MAUI Scheduler (SfScheduler)

 The [.NET MAUI Scheduler](https://www.syncfusion.com/maui-controls/maui-scheduler) control allows you to group appointments based on the resources associated with them in the timeline day, timeline week, timeline workweek, and timeline month views, with complete business object binding, multi resource appointment sharing and UI customization features.